squid-cache/squid-cache.github.io/Features/Redirectors.rst

 == What is a redirector? ==

 Squid has the ability to rewrite requested URLs.
-Implemented as an external process, Squid can be configured to pass every incoming URL through a ''redirector'' process that returns either a new URL, or a blank line to indicate no change.
+Implemented as an external process, Squid can be configured to pass every incoming URL through a helper process that returns either a new URL, or a blank line to indicate no change.

 The ''redirector'' program is '''__NOT__''' a standard part of the Squid package.
 However, some examples are provided below, and in the "contrib/" directory of the source distribution.
 Since everyone has different needs, it is up to the individual administrators to write their own implementation.